SFTtech/openage/doc/nyan/nyan.md

 This definition works, as every ability should have a name, but it is not really obvious what other attributes an ability has.
-The abilitiy to attack probably needs an attribute that describes an attack damage, while the ability to build a building needs a construction time attribute.
-Thus abilities should have dynamic attributes.
-Those can be specified with ellipsis:
+The abilitiy to attack probably needs an attribute that describes an attack damage, while the ability to build a building needs a construction speed attribute.
+Thus abilities can implicitly extend the ABILITY interface.
+For example, the following types are valid implementation of the ABILITY interface :

-    ABILITY {
+    ATTACK_ABILITY {
     	name : string,
-    	...
+    	int : damage
+    }

+    BUILD_ABILITY {
+    	name : string,
+    	int : construction_speed
     }

 ### Runtime deltas